dbos-inc/dbos-docs/docs/getting-started/quickstart-shop.md

 ### Initiating a payment session
 Next, the workflow initiates a payment session using the `createPaymentSession` [communicator](../tutorials/communicator-tutorial).
-If this fails, it undo changes to the inventory using the `undoSubtractInventory` transaction, signals the handler, and exits.
+If this fails, it returns reserved items to the inventory using the `undoSubtractInventory` transaction, signals the handler, and exits.
 ```javascript
 // Attempt to start a payment session.
 If it fails, restore inventory state and signal the handler.
 const paymentSession = await ctxt.invoke(ShopUtilities).createPaymentSession();